 Use a hand mixer to briefly beat cream cheese and icing sugar to combine.
 Do not overmix.

 Add strawberry purée, freeze-dried strawberry powder and vanilla paste and mix again.
+If using the gelatine add this now (see recipe notes)

 Add double (heavy) cream and whisk until your cheesecake filling holds peaks.
 Use a spatula to mix again, scraping the bottom and sides of the bowl.
+Alternatively beat the double cream until it holds peaks and gently fold this into the cream cheese until the filling is smooth and streak free.

 Pack your filling over the chilled base and level.
 Chill for 8 hours or overnight.